byonicku/plagiarism-checker/README.md

 # plagiarism-checker
 This tool is just parser and unzipper for checking plagiarism in coding test.
+Currently only available for windows.

 # Depedency
 If only using executable in my repo, only need these two to be installed.